danaa/Clip-Image-Search/README.md

 The application uses OpenAI's CLIP (Contrastive Language-Image Pre-training) model, which understands both images and text, allowing it to find images that match your descriptions even if the image files don't have descriptive names.

+## System Requirements

+**Important: Currently Windows Only**

+CLIP Image Search is currently only supported on Windows operating systems.
+The application uses Windows-specific file paths for storing the model and cache data.

+- Not currently supported: macOS and Linux

-## Installation Guide
+## Installation Guide (Windows)

 1. **Install Python**:
-   - Go to [python.org](https://www.python.org/downloads/) and download the latest version for your operating system
+   - Go to [python.org](https://www.python.org/downloads/) and download the latest version for Windows
    - During installation, make sure to check the box that says "Add Python to PATH"

 2. **Download the Application**: